theultimate1/twitter-fire-scraper/Documents/spring-break-tasks/README.md

         This is to allow the Node.js application to use the `twitter-fire-scraper` even though they are written in different languages.

+        These API functions should both save the tweets to a MongoDB Database and also return the scraped tweets as JSON.

 2. Make a Node.js web application to consume the Flask application's service.